 - A.0.1 The competition is for solo pilots in class C aeroplanes, capable of flying the competition described in these rules.
-Each competing aircraft and pilot must adhere to the regulations currently in force in the aircraft's registration country and organizer's country and possess a valid FAI Sporting License. - A.0.2 Each participating country is allowed to send a maximum of four (4) competitors and in addition a team manager, engineers and observers.
+Each competing aircraft and pilot must adhere to the regulations currently in force in the aircraft's registration country and organizer's country and possess a valid FAI Sporting License. - A.0.2 Each National Aero Club, member of FAI, may submit up to 10 competitors. and in addition, a team manager, engineers and observers.
 Each participating country is invited to send current qualified international judges.
-The competition director may increase the total number of competitors to five (5) (or more according local rules) from each country in the initial invitation with the recommendation that the number of competitors does not exceed eighty (80).
-If a country sends more than 5 competitors, that country must inform the organizers at the final registration which 5 competitors are the national team, and only these competitors are eligible for team trophies. - A.0.3 The competition will consist of the following three groups of tests: - FLIGHT PLANNING AND NAVIGATION TESTS - SPECIAL OBSERVATION TESTS - LANDINGTEST - A.0.4 The competition will consist of one Landing Test (4 landings) and three Navigation Tests. - A.0.5 Each competitor will fly the same aircraft throughout the competition, except that, at the discretion of the competition director, he may change to another aircraft of the same type if a technical malfunction occurs. - A.0.6 Each aircraft used in competition must have a minimum demonstrated crosswind component of 10 kts.
+If a country sends more than 5 competitors, that country must inform the organizers at the final registration which 5 competitors are the national team, and only these competitors are eligible for team trophies.
+If the total number of entries exceeds 80 the organizer is permitted to reduce the maximum number of entries per countries - A.0.3 The competition will consist of the following three groups of tests: - 1.
+FLIGHT PLANNING AND NAVIGATION TESTS - 2.
+SPECIAL OBSERVATION TESTS - LANDING TEST - A.0.4 The competition will consist of one Landing Test (4 landings) and three Navigation Tests. - A.0.5 Each competitor will fly the same aircraft throughout the competition, except that, at the discretion of the competition director, he may change to another aircraft of the same type if a technical malfunction occurs. - A.0.6 Each aircraft used in competition must have a minimum demonstrated crosswind component of 10 kts.